-Oxide-semiconductor technology is emerging as a strong competitor to thin-film silicon technologies for active-matrix backplanes.
-However, there are several critical issues related to oxide materials and these are associated with the overall characteristics of mass-produced devices, including stability (over time, temperature, and light), uniformity, mobility, etc. Clearly, to be viable these devices need to be made at costs comparable to that of conventional Si-based TFTs.
-Papers related to oxide-based TFTs and displays driven by oxide-based TFTs are solicited.
+Oxide-semiconductor technology is emerging as a strong competitor to thin-film silicon for active-matrix backplanes.
+Developers of oxide semiconductors continue to solve several critical issues related to oxide materials, and these are associated with the overall characteristics of mass-produced devices, including stability (over time, temperature, and light), uniformity, mobility, etc. Papers related to oxide-based TFTs and displays driven by these TFTs are solicited.